Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## States

-Proof submission needs to be done sequentially so merkle trees can be updated correctly.
+Block submission needs to be done sequentially so merkle trees can be updated correctly.
 To allow concurrent settling of orders by different independent parties we allow separate states for the merkle trees that can give contention.

 Anyone can register a new state.
 The owner of the state can set the deposit / offchain withdrawal fees by calling `setStateFees`.
 The owner of the state can also close the state at any time.
 The state will immediately enter withdrawal mode.